Density profile, velocity anisotropy and line-of-sight external convergence of SLACS gravitational lenses: Appendix

 where $C$ is an arbitrary constant and the most evident boundary condition is $y(x\rightarrow \infty)=0$.
-The analytical solution for the integral in (\ref{Jeans_solution}) with (\ref{HJlight}) for $\nu(r)$ has the hypergeometric function $_2F_1$, which has a computationally demanding solution.
-Therefore we solve (\ref{Jeans_new}) using a fourth order Runge Kutha algorithm, starting at $y(x=1000)=0$ and evolving $y(x)$ down to $x=0.01$.
+The analytical solution for the integral in Equation (\ref{Jeans_solution}) with Equation (\ref{HJlight}) for $\nu(r)$ has the hypergeometric function $_2F_1$, which has a computationally demanding solution.
+Therefore, we solve Equation (\ref{Jeans_new}) using a fourth-order Runge-Kutha algorithm, starting at $y(x=1000)=0$ and evolving $y(x)$ down to $x=0.01$.